 When I first saw Trump’s Senior Advisor Stephen Miller‘s appearance on ABC News with George Stephanopoulos, it was then that I knew he had the most punchable face in all of politics.
 So to write an article in his defense isn’t exactly something I relish, but I’m compelled to do so thanks to the room-temperature IQ of the internet.

-“Fake news” is a very real phenomenon, but the term itself has been hijacked by charlatans and their victims as a way to discredit skeptics and fact checkers.
-The pushback against online fake news (pseudoscience, misleading clickbait, images/news stories taken out of context, conspiracy theories) is a charge that should be led by liberals, but it’s an effort that’s perpetually stalled because a few hugely-followed outlets that fall under the “liberal” banner are helping to disseminate it.
+“Fake news” is a very real phenomenon, but the term itself has been hijacked by charlatans and their unwitting followers as a way to discredit skeptics and fact checkers.
+The pushback against online fake news (pseudoscience, misleading clickbait and images, news stories taken out of context, conspiracy theories) is a charge that should be led by liberals, but it’s an effort that’s perpetually stalled because a few hugely-followed outlets and social media figures that fall under the “liberal” banner are helping to disseminate it.

 Case in point, this headline published by Daily Kos that recently went viral: “Yes, Trump’s Aide Really Did Throw “White Power” Sign.”